Graylog2/documentation/pages/configuration/elasticsearch.rst

 .. caution:: Graylog 2.3 **does not** work with Elasticsearch 6.x yet!

-.. note:: Graylog 2.3 works with the `AWS Elasticsearch service <https://aws.amazon.com/elasticsearch-service/>`_ but make sure to use version **5.3** or later.
+.. note:: Graylog works fine with the `Amazon Elasticsearch Service <https://aws.amazon.com/elasticsearch-service/>`_ using **Elasticsearch 5.3.x** or later.

 Configuration
 =============